pensjonatus/flash-fiction/blog/blistery-mike.md

 ---
-title: 'Blistery Mike'
+title: Blistery Mike
 date: '2012-06-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Mike was a painter, and he was working on the latest one.
 It was called: the